snowflakedb/native-apps-templates/streamlit-java/README.md

    |          |-test
    |               |-java/com/snowflake/add
    |                                      |-AddTest.java
-   |
    |module-ui
    |        |-src
    |            |-ui.py
+   |            |-environment.yml
 ```

 ## `snowflake.yml.jinja`
-While this file exists as a Jinja template, it will be rendered as a `snowflake.yml` file by the `snow app init` command, as described in the [README.md](../README.md).
-Conceptually, `snowflake.yml` is used by the snowCLI tool to discover your project's code and interact with snowflake with all relevant permissions and grants.
+While this file exists as a Jinja template, it is the only file that will be automatically rendered as a `snowflake.yml` file by the `snow app init` command, as described in the [README.md](../README.md). `snowflake.yml` is used by the snowCLI tool to discover your project's code and interact with snowflake with all relevant permissions and grants.
 Below are some of the configuration keys that you can use in `snowflake.yml` file.

 ### `native_app.name`
 **Required: Yes**<br/>